top of page

 Bigs

 Bigs was donated to the ranch as part of an estate sale in September of 2024.
-He is a Percheron/Quarter Horse cross that is as level-headed as they come.
-He is the perfect match for some of his “big guy” veteran buddies who are excited to ride and spend time with him.
-We are thrilled to have Bigs as part of our team and look forward to featuring him in some of our upcoming outreach events.
+His size as a Percheron makes him a great companion for his veteran buddies who are excited to ride and spend time with him.
+When he arrived, Bigs was extremely shy and untrusting of strangers.
+Participants have made it their mission to spend time with him and make him feel safe while working.
+We are thrilled to have Bigs as a part of our team and look forward to watching him grow alongside our participants.

 Shiloh